nicksstapleton/blog/_posts/2024-11-01-logos-buyers-guide.md

 ---
 ## Overview

 Logos is one of the best investments I have ever made.
-It has been an incredible resource for my own growth, learning, seminary studies, sermon prep, and ministry.
+It has been an incredible tool and resource for learning, seminary, Bible study, sermon prep, and ministry.

 I have been leveraging Logos nearly every day for over 15 years and leaned on it heavily throughout my MDiv program in seminary.
-My input is best suited for pastors, seminary students, or other vocational ministers.
-This post is written for those who have already decided they want to get into Logos.[^1]
+My input is best suited for pastors, seminary students, and other vocational ministers.
+This post is written for those who have already decided they want to get into Logos.

-[^1]:If you’re still on the fence, [read my Logos review](https://www.nickstapleton.me/logos-10-review/).

 If you are just beginning with Logos or looking to go deeper, you are likely wondering: